-With a short conversation with the person tracking shipments, we find over the past 6 months the following shipments.
+After a short conversation with the person tracking shipments, we find over the past 6 months the following shipments.

-When a unit is returned we count it as a return for the specific month of production.
+When a unit is returned, we count it as a return for the specific month of production.
 This allows us to know how many bikes from that month of production have not failed.

-We also then know how long this particular returned unit was with a customer.
+We also know how long this particular returned unit was with a customer.
 Of course, we’re making some assumptions about transpiration, time on store shelves, and other variables, yet often we only really know the shipment month and the returned month, thus the time (roughly) with a customer.

 Organizing the Returns Data

 One way to organize the data as it becomes available is in a Nevada chart.